July 19, 2023 | Robyn Du Plessis

 IT network support services focus on the maintenance and optimization of an organization's network infrastructure – the backbone that facilitates internal and external communication, data storage, and application running.
 These services include network setup, troubleshooting, security maintenance, network performance monitoring, and implementing updates and upgrades.

-The IT network support team ensures that a company's network remains up-to-date, secure, and efficient, minimizing downtime, enhancing performance, and protecting against cyber threats.
+The IT network support team ensures that a company's network remains up-to-date, secure, and efficient, minimising downtime, enhancing performance, and protecting against cyber threats.

 Outsourcing vs. In-House Management: Cost Implications